Ruoxuan-Li-Roxanne/Ruoxuan-Li-Roxanne.github.io/_pages/about.md

 ======
 My research interests are focused on the application of advanced statistical methods and machine learning techniques in psychology.
 Specifically, I have been working on dynamic structural equation models, causal inference, and the development of predictive models using deep learning.
 I am passionate about exploring how these methodologies can enhance our understanding of psychological processes and improve interventions in educational and health settings.

+Currently, my work encompasses both methodological and empirical studies.
+Methodologically, I am interested in developing new methods within the structural equation modeling framework and comparing longitudinal models in mediation analysis.
+Empirically, I explore adolescents’ development, including studies on discrimination and distress, as well as industry and organizational topics such as employees’ motivational dynamics and teachers’ turnover intentions.

 Education
 ======
 - 2021 - Now, Ph.D.
 Quantitative Psychology, University of Notre Dame, Notre Dame, IN, USA